mit-dci/zksigma/README.md

 [zkLedger](https://www.usenix.org/conference/nsdi18/presentation/narula)
 : a privacy preserving distributed ledger that allows for verifiable auditing.
 (Neat application of NIZKs)

-[bulletproofs](https://doc-internal.dalek.rs/bulletproofs/inner_product_proof/index.html): a faster form of rangeproofs that only requres log(n) steps to verify that a commitment is within a given range.
+[bulletproofs](https://doc-internal.dalek.rs/bulletproofs/inner_product_proof/index.html): a faster form of rangeproofs that only requires log(n) steps to verify that a commitment is within a given range.
 This might be integrated into this library in the future.

 ## Comparison to zkSNARKS